technology-toolbox/website/content/blog/jjameson/2007/03/22/be-in-the-zone-to-avoid-entering-credentials.md

 title: "Be \"In the Zone\" to Avoid Entering Credentials"
 date: 2007-03-22T04:50:00-06:00
 excerpt:
-  "Since I tend to work on server products such as Microsoft Office SharePoint Server 2007, I frequently see developers and other team members that I work with constantly entering their credentials when browsing to some Web page on a server.
-While this experience..."
+  Since I tend to work on server products such as Microsoft Office SharePoint Server 2007, I frequently see developers and other team members that I work with constantly entering their credentials when browsing to some Web page on a server.
+While this experience...
 aliases:
   [
     "/blog/jjameson/archive/2007/03/21/be-in-the-zone-to-avoid-entering-credentials.aspx",